reusable-ui/reusable-ui-monorepo/features/filter-feature/README.md

 # @reusable-ui/filter-feature 📦

-A styling utility for composing a filter stack from custom and registered state packages.
+A styling utility for composing a unified filter stack from custom and registered state packages.
 It exposes CSS variables for styling component’s filter.
 Ideal for buttons, accordions, popups, and any interactive components.

 ## ✨ Features
 ✔ Composes custom and registered filters into a unified stack
-✔ Prevents accidentally filter inheritance via internal pre-reset
+✔ Prevents unintended filter inheritance via internal pre-reset
 ✔ Strongly typed CSS variables for safe, expressive styling across SSR and hydration
 ✔ Seamless integration across state packages